 +33 01 71 18 24 70

-I believe one of the best pastry chefs in Paris is Cedric Grolet, the head pâtissier at Le Meurice hotel.
+I believe Cedric Grolet, the head pâtissier at Le Meurice hotel, is the best pastry chef in Paris.
 One of the best ways to experience his creations is to go to afternoon tea at Le Dali restaurant.
 It’s a splurge to be sure, but pastries like a lemon tart flecked with caviar lime are intensely flavored, and completely satisfying.
 During the tea service, fresh out of the oven madeleines come right to your table.

 228 rue de Rivoli